thepatrick00/sanity-studio/documentation/documentation.md

 (1) is completed.
 Made the backend more user friendly, by removing unnecssary inputs, formatting it better, and adding default values.
 (2) started #2

+# Day 4: 11-30-22
+* Now I want the active list item to have active styles for the scroll bar.

+Working on #2 on the list.

+I made a side scroll bar with overflow on the x axis.
+I wanted previous and next button so people can either click or swipe to look at all the list categories.

+I wanted the previous button to only appear after you have scrolled right some space because clicking left button when you are a x axis 0, makes no sense.

+I came up with a solution that scroll event listener and looks element.scrollLeft preoperty that tells us how far we are from the left edge.

+I didn't like that the scroll event listener fired so much, so I looked for a more preformant solution and found out about the Intersection Observer API.

+This solution would fire a callback function only when the element I observed was at least 50% on the screen.
+This was made easily possible with the Intersection Observer API.

+I also gave animation for the previous scroll button, to make it feel more natural.